Roko Ukić: Professional career

 Ukić missed the start of the 2011–12 season, due to a stress fracture in his foot, and later on in the season, he suffered a broken finger.

 In 2012, Ukić signed a two-year contract with the Greek League club Panathinaikos.
 In his first season with the club, he won the third double of his career.
 In the final of the Greek Cup, Panathinaikos beat Olympiacos 81–78, as Ukić scored 18 points, and won the Final MVP award.

 Panathinaikos and Olympiacos played again in the Greek League finals, and Panathinaikos claimed the title, with a 3–0 series sweep.
 Ukić was the leading scorer of the finals.
 In Game 2, he scored 17 points in 23 minutes on the court, helping his team to a 63–52 victory.

 Ukić played in 28 EuroLeague games in the 2012–13 season, averaging 8.9 points, 2.8 assists, and 2.7 rebounds per game.
 He won the Player of the Round award for his performance in Round 8 of the Top 16.
 Panathinaikos won away at BC Žalgiris, 78–73, with Ukić contributing 21 points, six assists, four rebounds, and a performance index rating of 28.
 After the game, Ukić said he had felt back pain, and had thrown up on the Panathinaikos bench in the final minutes of the game.

 Ukić missed the beginning of the 2013–14 season, because of Achilles tendon strains in both feet.
 On August 7, 2014, Ukić returned to Croatia, signing a one-year deal with Cedevita.

 On October 9, 2015, Ukić signed a two-month contract with Italian club Pallacanestro Varese.
 Following the expiration of his contract, on December 16, 2015, he parted ways with Varese.
 On January 11, 2016, he signed with Pallacanestro Cantù for the rest of the season.

 On September 1, 2016, Ukić signed with Greek club AEK Athens for the 2016–17 season.

-On July 22, 2017, Ukić returned to Cedevita, signing a two year-deal.
+On July 22, 2017, Ukić returned to Cedevita, signing a two-year deal.
 He left club in July 2018.
-On August 2, 2018, Ukić signed a one year-deal with French Pro A club Levallois Metropolitans.
+On August 2, 2018, Ukić signed a one-year deal with French Pro A club Levallois Metropolitans.
 On July 31, 2019, he had signed with Antibes Sharks of the Pro B.

 On July 16, 2020, Ukić signed with Cedevita Olimpija.

 On January 5, 2021, he has signed with Split of the Croatian League and the ABA League.
-After the end of the 2021-22 season, Ukić was not active for a while.
-He rejoined Split in December 2022, agreeing to play until the end of the 2022-23 season for free.
+After the end of the 2021–22 season, Ukić was not active for a while.
+He rejoined Split in December 2022, agreeing to play until the end of the 2022–23 season for free.

+In February, 2024, Ukić officially announced his retirement from playing basketball professionally.